Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-\item \textbf{Generative Meta-Architectures:} A parallel stream of research treats the MAS structure as executable code to be generated.
-Frameworks like \textbf{ADAS} and \textbf{AFlow} utilize meta-agents to search for optimal architectures, but they rely heavily on validation sets for tuning \cite{hu2025automateddesignagenticsystems, zhang2025aflowautomatingagenticworkflow}.
-Improving upon this, \textbf{MAS-Zero} introduces an inference-time approach that removes the dependency on training data.
-It utilizes a meta-agent to iteratively decompose problems and generate executable MAS code on the fly by assembling pre-defined building blocks (e.g., CoT, Debate).
-Crucially, it employs a \textbf{Meta-Feedback Loop} that evaluates intermediate outputs for \textit{Solvability} (can the sub-agents solve their assigned tasks?) and \textit{Completeness} (does the decomposition cover the full problem?) to refine the design in real-time \cite{ke2025maszerodesigningmultiagentsystems}.
+\item \textbf{Generative Meta-Architectures:} Systems treating MAS structure as executable generated code.
+ADAS and AFlow use meta-agents for architecture search but depend on validation sets \cite{hu2025automateddesignagenticsystems, zhang2025aflowautomatingagenticworkflow}.
+MAS-Zero removes training data dependencies, using meta-agents to decompose problems into executable code assembled from building blocks (CoT, Debate).
+Its meta-feedback loop evaluates outputs for solvability and completeness, refining designs at runtime \cite{ke2025maszerodesigningmultiagentsystems}.

-In frameworks like MAS-Zero, the user's prompt functions not merely as input but as the architectural blueprint.
-This shifts the attack surface from the individual agent to the generative process itself, introducing the risk of \textbf{Topology Injection}.
-Unlike static systems where connections are hardcoded, here an attacker can manipulate the meta-agent to synthesize a topology that violates safety policies—for instance, dynamically writing code that wires a public chatbot directly to a sensitive database.
+In these frameworks, prompts function as architectural blueprints, shifting attack surfaces to the generative process through \textit{Topology Injection}.
+Unlike static systems with hardcoded connections, attackers can manipulate meta-agents to synthesize topologies violating safety policies—e.g., connecting public chatbots to sensitive databases.